I'm Laura Howells, a PhD Candidate in Politics at Princeton University. I am a recipient of the Prize Fellowship in Social Sciences.

 My research focuses broadly on the attitudinal and behavioral ramifications of nation- and state-building policy.
 I also write on issues of authoritarianism, particularly in Russia.

 My dissertation project concerns how the state, majority, and minority individuals negotiate the process of nation-building, with Estonia's ongoing monolingual education reform at the core.
-This project brings together causal identification with quantitative and qualitative description and draws on extended fieldwork.
+This project brings together design-based causal inference with quantitative and qualitative description and draws on extended fieldwork.
 Get in touch here for the working paper or simply to discuss the project in more detail.

 I hold an M.A. from Princeton and a dual B.A. (summa cum laude) from Bowdoin College in Comparative Politics and Russian, East European, and Eurasian Studies.
 Prior to Princeton, I conducted research in Estonia on a Fulbright scholarship and interned at The Moscow Times, one of Russia's few remaining independent news outlets.